RodriguesIsrael/Angolas-Civil-War/README.md

 I have tested manually this project by doing the following:

   * Passed the code throught the official W3C validator with no issues.
   * Passed the code through the official (Jigsaw) for CSS validator with no issues
+  * Passed the link throught the oficial Lighthouse for performance testing

+### Test the menu
+  * Home = index.html
+  * More = more.html
+  * Gallery = gallery.html
+  * About = about.html
+  * Contact = contact.html

+Links on all pages navigated to the correct page as expetected.

+#### Form Testing
+The form on the home page was tesed on ensure in factioned ass aspected when correct data was input and when incorrect data was input.
+The following test scenarios were convered:

+Scenario One = Corred inputs

+#### Steps to test
+  1. Navigate to Home Page
+  2. Scroll down to the form and input the following data:
+      * Your Name: Danis Bones
+      * Phone No.: 152224758963
+      * Email Id: Denis12@gmail.com
+      * Your Message: I'm Denis
+  3. Click Submit

 ### Bugs

 #### Solved Bugs